IBM/modified-bAbI-dialog-tasks/README.txt

 Contact
 ==========================================
-For more details on the dataset and baselines, see the paper "Learning End-to-End Goal-Oriented Dialog with maximal User task success and minimal Human Agent use" by Janarthanan Rajendran, Jatin Ganhotra and Lazaros Polymenakos (arxiv link coming soon).
+For more details on the dataset and baselines, see the paper "Learning End-to-End Goal-Oriented Dialog with maximal User task success and minimal Human Agent use" by Janarthanan Rajendran, Jatin Ganhotra and Lazaros Polymenakos (https://arxiv.org/abs/1907.07638).

 For any information, contact Jatin Ganhotra : jatinganhotra (at) us (dot) ibm (dot) com .